 The route was unsafe and had been configured on the basis of a previous universal misunderstanding of where the rockfall that was long known to frequent this face, habitually originated.

-I spend a cold night at 5,300 metres without a tent, halfway up the Western Breach so I could see the path that rockfall travelled without having to exit my tent first, by which time I'd have been too late to see the path of the rock.
+I spent a cold night at 5,300 metres without a tent, halfway up the Western Breach so I could see the path that rockfall travelled without having to exit my tent first, by which time I'd have been too late to see the path of the rock.
 In this way I determined beyond any doubt where the rockfall was originating and was able to advise the authorities how to reconfigure the Western Breach route in such a way as to minimise the likelihood of trekkers being struck by falling rock in the future.
 I also observed the pattern of the falling rock that night - which was for fragments around the size of medicine balls to bounce continuously to around 3-5 metres' height above ground level, as they tumbled at around 60-80 mph downwards.

 However, in spite of my suggested changes to the route having been accepted by the authorities, the safety of climbers on the Western Breach is far from guaranteed.
 A guide may not be well briefed or trained by his company to adhere to an intelligent rockfall avoidance strategy, and to be fair, even a well trained guide may encounter rockfall during the very few seconds that a properly prepared client may spend crossing the small re-entrants on the route perpendicularly, in the most correct fashion.
 So, there is definitely no room to be blasé.

-Elsewhere on the montain, on the two main assault routes on summit night, from Barafu Camp (towards the conclusion of the traditional Lemosho, Machame and Umbwe Routes) and from Kibo Huts (used on the Marangu and traditional Rongai Routes), since there is a such a great weight of traffic passing up a loose scree slope that itself has accumulated on a slope that is in the process of relatively dramatic erosion, climbers should be prepared to encounter some rockfall on all the standard routes.
+Elsewhere on the mountain, on the two main assault routes on summit night, from Barafu Camp (towards the conclusion of the traditional Lemosho, Machame and Umbwe Routes) and from Kibo Huts (used on the Marangu and traditional Rongai Routes), since there is a such a great weight of traffic passing up a loose scree slope that itself has accumulated on a slope that is in the process of relatively dramatic erosion, climbers should be prepared to encounter some rockfall on all the standard routes.
 However, whereas on the Western Breach, rockfall may easily be lethal, as it bounces above head height, on the assault paths above Barafu and Kibo Huts, it is rare for falling rock to bounce any higher than thigh height, and again, there is a great deal less of it falling on both of these routes combined than on the Western Breach route.

 While on the subject, if anyone's interested in gettig more detailed information on the Western Breach, several years ago I wrote a website exclusively on that subject.
-It needs updating, but is still instructive for propsective Western Breach climbers.
+It needs updating, but is still instructive for prospective Western Breach climbers.

 Technically speaking, probably 3 in every 4 trekkers on Kilimanjaro actrually experiences some degree of AMS, as it's very rare for climbers not to suffer at least a very mild headache or a touch of nausea - the earliest symptoms of the onset of AMS.
 However, a well conceived route, an attentive guide and good nutrition, hydratyiona nd rest along the way will ensure in the vast majority of cases, that any such suffering will be extremely mild - if experienced at all.